unigrid-project/daemon/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `huzud` for your own use.
+You can ignore this section if you are building `unigridd` for your own use.

-huzud/huzu-cli binaries are not included in the huzu-Qt.app bundle.
+unigridd/unigrid-cli binaries are not included in the unigrid-Qt.app bundle.

-If you are building `huzud` or `huzu-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `unigridd` or `unigrid-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: